Responsible AI (RAI) Module Tutorial¶

 distiller_client = DistillerClient(base_url=base_url)

-distiller_client.create_project(config_path="example.yaml", project="example")
+distiller_client.create_project(config_path="custom.yaml", project="example")

 executor_dict = {